fscorrupt/Posterizarr/README.md

    - `TempPath`: Temporary folder path.
    - `AssetPath`: Path to store generated posters.
    - `font`: Font file name.
+   - `fontcolor`: Color of Font Text.
+   - `fontAllCaps`: If true, text is in caps `MY TEXT` else it would be `My Text`.
+   - `minPointSize`: Min Size of Text in Poster.
-   - `FontSize`: Size of Text in Poster.
+   - `maxPointSize`: Max Size of Text in Poster.
    - `bordercolor`: Color of the Boarder.
    - `borderwidth`: Border width.
    - `overlay`: Overlay file name.